mikkokallio/gomokuai/doc/weekly-report-1.md

 ## What did I do this week?

-This week, my plan is only to choose a topic for my project and set up the repo as per week 1 requirements.
+This week, my plan was only to choose a topic for my project and set up the repo as per week 1 requirements.

 ## What progress did I make?